nicercode/nicercode.github.io/source/_posts/2013-05-07-how-long-is-a-function.markdown

 ---
 layout: post
-title: "How long is a function"
+title: "How long is a function?"
 date: 2013-05-07 11:10
 comments: true
 author: Rich FitzJohn